YouHaveTrouble/minecraft-optimization/README.md

 #### [`spigot.yml`]

 ##### view-distance
 View-distance is distance in chunks around the player that the server will tick.
 Essentially the distance from the player that things will happen.
-This includes mobs being active, crops and saplings growing, etc. You should set this value in [`spigot.yml`], as it overwrites the one from [`server.properties`] and can be set per-world.
+This includes furnaces smelting, crops and saplings growing, etc. You should set this value in [`spigot.yml`], as it overwrites the one from [`server.properties`] and can be set per-world.
 This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `no-tick-view-distance`.
+No-tick allows players to load more chunks, without ticking them.
+This effectively allows a farther view distance without the same performance impacts.

 #### [`paper.yml`]